 Many dermatologists consider cystic as the most serious type of acne, and many say that conventional acne treatments are mostly unsuccessful.
 Because of the slow healing time of cystic acne lesions, the potential for scarring and also the level of damage is something to take seriously.
 It is especially essential to be informed about potential causes and treatment choices, otherwise you are most likely to make issues worse and much more painful.

-What Is Cystic Acne?
-What Causes Cystic Acne?
+- What Is Cystic Acne?
+What Causes It?

 Cystic acne and hormones – such as almost every type of acne, the cystic variety is triggered by hormones.
 With cystic acne your skin’s oil glands become very sensitive to excess male hormones and react by overproducing sebum so much, in fact, that the oil gland itself becomes swollen, engorged, and hardened with the excess.